GregersSR/kattis-cli/README.md

 # kattis-cli
-A CLI for automatic Kattis tasks
+A CLI for automating Kattis tasks

 ## About Kattis